 Yes.
-The clean car standards have proven achievable and cost effective for the auto industry.
+The clean car standards have proved achievable and cost-effective for the auto industry.
 They have delivered the cleanest and most efficient vehicles the American people have ever known.
 They save families hundreds of billions at the pump, protect against gas spikes, and reduce our reliance on foreign oil.
-And, due to the transportation sector being the largest source of climate-warming carbon dioxide pollution in the US, they are our country’s the most significant program to fight climate change.
-Weakening these standards will harm our climate, our health, our pocketbooks — and even our jobs.
+And because the transportation sector is the largest source of climate-warming carbon dioxide pollution in the US, they are our country’s the most significant program to fight climate change.
+Weakening these standards will harm our climate, our health, our pocketbooks—and even our jobs.

 Now the Clean Car Standards are under attack by the Trump Administration and an EPA that is no longer working to protect people’s health.